The worst question about a professional moisture meter is the one that never gets asked.

 The #1 thing about taking pin-type meter readings: Do not jam the pins into the material you're testing.
 Not only does that potentially damage the probes, but it also increases the chances of an erroneous reading.

-Measuring for moisture presence, pinless meters using radio frequencies to determine a high likelihood for moisture within its depth of measurement.
+Pinless meters measure moisture presence by using radio frequencies to detect areas with a high likelihood of moisture within their depth of measurement.

 To take a reading, place the meter to the surface of the area being tested and allow a few seconds for a reading.